khuedoan/bunku/docs/reference/cli.md

 - **Type**: Directory path
 - **Required**: No
 - **Description**: Output directory for separate JSON files.
-If not specified, outputs a JSON array to stdout.
+If not specified, outputs a List object to stdout.
 - **Example**: `--output-dir ./manifests`
 - **Behavior**: Creates one file per resource with naming pattern `{Kind}-{Name}.json`